ToolJet/ToolJet/docs/docs/Enterprise/superadmin.md

 ### Archiving a user from workspace

-Super Admins have the privilege to remove any user from any of the workspace they belong.
+Super Admins have the privilege to remove any user from any workspace to which they belong.

 Super Admins can go to **All Users** page, Under the **Workspaces** column they'll see the number of workspaces a user belongs to.
 Click on the **`View(n)`**, a modal will pop up that will have the list of **`n`** number the workspaces, click on the **Archive/Unarchive** button next to the workspace name to remove the user from the workspace.